Bunkai9448/digipet_PSP/RE_Guide.md

 initial analysis.
 Export the .sym file from PPSSPP and in Ghidra run script PpssppImportSymFile with language allegrex (use "0" for the base address)

+- With all the previous steps in ghidra done, you can see the functions and code like you do in PPSSPP.
+The moment for finding the addresses has come.

 - To Do (explain with pics how below address is found)

 ```